-The average company in the United States spends about $4,000 to hire a new employee, taking up to 52 days to fill a position, and that’s before they’re even hired.
+The average company in the United States spends about $4,000 to hire a new employee.
+The hiring process often takes up to 52 days.

 Trainual offers a thorough and intuitive system for business owners to write out, categorize, and centralize their best practices and operating procedures.
 It gives you more than enough tools to translate whatever documents you currently use to train new employees.